Small Groups

 How Can I Become a Small Group Leader or Host a Group at my Home?

 Leadership is both a calling and a process.
+In order to begin the process you must be participating in a sermon-based small group, be a member of SBPC, and have a personal conversation with the ministry leadership.
 A person may be invited into leadership through another leader's recommendation or a personal sense of call.
-In order to begin the process you must be participating in a sermon-based small group, be a member of SBPC, and have a personal conversation with the ministry leadership.
+If you are interested in starting a Small Group or becoming a Small Group Leader, please read the information below and reach out to us at smallgroups@solanapres.org.

 Starting a Small Group